JolynNgSC/JolynNgSC/README.md

 | TCPDump Pratice                        | <a href="https://github.com/JolynNgSC/TCPDump_Project"> TCPDump Project</a>|

 ## Reseach Projects
-The following were a list of essay findings that I had written.
+The following is a list of essay findings that I had written as part of my learning about cybersecurity.
 | Research Topics                               | Associated Project        |
 |-----------------------------------------------|---------------------------|
 | Security Information and Event Management     | <a href="https://github.com/JolynNgSC/JNSC_SIEM/blob/main/README.md">SIEM Research</a>|